dportik/dadi_pipeline/Goodness_of_Fit/README.md

 simulated data values to compare the empirical values to.
 In addition, theta, the sum of the SFS, and the optimized parameters are also saved.

+For a general discussion on this workflow, please see the thread [here](https://groups.google.com/forum/#!topic/dadi-user/cjBOopEhIlQ).

 The *Simulate_and_Optimize.py* script and *Optimize_Functions_GOF.py* script must be in the same working directory to run properly.